jamiemkass/jamiemkass.github.io/_pages/talks.md

 *Lab seminars, working groups*

 Mapping known and undiscovered ant biodiversity across the globe and assessing agreement and mismatch with vertebrates.
 Guénard Lab, Hong Kong University.
-28 July, 2022. **Kass, J. M.**
+28 July, 2022.

 Integrating the effects of biotic interactions into models of species distributions.
 University of the Ryukyus and OIST Joint Lab Seminar.
 29 July, 2019.
-University of the Ryukyus, Okinawa, Japan. **Kass, J. M.**
+University of the Ryukyus, Okinawa, Japan.

 Integrating biotic information into species distribution models.
 NY-SDM Discussion Group at the American Museum of Natural History.
 21 September, 2018.
-New York, New York, USA. **Kass, J. M.**
+New York, New York, USA.

 Wallace introduction and walkthrough.
 NASA Working Group meeting at Colombia Humboldt Institute.
 13 April, 2018.
 Bogotá, Colombia. **Kass, J. M.**, Pinilla-Buitrago, G. E.

 Wallace: a platform for modeling species niches and distributions, built for community expansion.
 GC Digital Initiatives End-of-Year Showcase.
 17 May, 2017.
-New York, New York, USA. **Kass, J. M.**
+New York, New York, USA.

 Wallace: an expandable, interactive, and instructive web application for spatial ecological modeling.
 New York Regional Species Distribution Modeling Discussion Group, American Museum of Natural History.
 13 May, 2016.
-New York, New York, USA. **Kass, J. M.**
+New York, New York, USA.

 Non-academic
 ======